Jigsaw (Australian game show)

-Jigsaw is an Australian television series which aired 1965 on the Australian Television Network, which later became the Seven Network.
+Jigsaw is an Australian television series that aired 1965 on the Australian Television Network, which later became the Seven Network.
 Hosted by Billy Raymond, it was a daytime game show aired in a 30-minute time-slot.
 (Running time excluding commercials is not known.
 Though a prime-time series of the era could run 24–25 minutes, daytime series tended to run shorter).
 The series was produced in Sydney.
-It ran for 24 weeks.
+It ran for 24 weeks, starting 15 February.